 I haven't mentioned much about dresses - although most of these tips certainly apply to dresses that are large, full, and or long.
 Most dresses are indeed only for women - guys look ridiculous in them because they're not cut for us.
 They don't fit our our chest/waist/hip ratio, nor our wide shoulders; and hang stupidly over our flat chests.
 In the classic measurement system, I would be 44/39/45.
 Dresses aren't normally cut that way!

 With that said, a properly tailored dress made for the male physique both looks magnificent and is the most comfortable thing you'll ever wear - even more so than a skirt (no waistband!).
-I only have one dress for this reason (it wasn't cheap, being custom made for me), but I love it and and the look - I blend in well with my troupe sisters.
+For many years, I only had one dress for this reason (it wasn't cheap, being custom made for me), but I love it and and the look - I blend in well with my troupe sisters.
 Shown here with 2 underskirts under, as well as a rather large tassel belt over the outside:

 Zorba's "Majita Dress", with vest.